Has Worry & Anxiety Taken Control of Your Life?

 Therapy for Anxiety & Worry Can Help You Quiet Your Mind and Focus on the Present

 The anxiety therapists at Eddins Counseling Group can help you better understand the impact of your anxiety.
-Using tried and true calming techniques and coping strategies, we can teach you how to effectively respond to the uncomfortable thoughts, feeling and body sensations that characterize anxiety.
+Treating generalized anxiety disorder can involve different steps depending on your symptoms.
+Using tried and true calming techniques, mindfulness skills, coping strategies, supportive, interpersonal and cognitive behavioral therapy, we can teach you how to effectively respond to the uncomfortable thoughts, feeling and body sensations that characterize anxiety.
 Rather than experiencing situations as threatening, you can learn to see them more realistically and respond with confidence, rather than fear.

 Because GAD is often accompanied by physical symptoms, from tension to shortness of breath, we may teach you physical coping strategies as part of your treatment for GAD.
-Behavioral skills can also help to reduce symptoms and help return you to the present moment.
-Practicing these skills in therapy sessions makes it easier to implement them in every day life.
+Behavioral skills and relaxation techniques can also help to reduce symptoms and help return you to the present moment.
+Practicing these skills in therapy sessions makes it easier to implement them in everyday life.
 Instead of getting hooked by anxious thoughts, you can learn how to unhook yourself and watch the worries pass by without engaging them.

 Sometimes, generalized anxiety can function as a distraction from an underlying emotion.
 As we begin to explore the roots of your anxiety, other issues may emerge.
 If that’s the case, your therapist can gently and compassionately help you address underlying concerns, from depression to problems in childhood.
+Other treatment options for generalized anxiety include medication, which can result in reduced anxiety and depression symptoms.
 Our anxiety disorder treatment plans are personalized, and we will work with you as an individual, responding to your specific needs and concerns.

 With generalized anxiety disorder treatment, you can calm your anxious thoughts and stay present with yourself and your loved ones.
 It is possible to live a life that isn’t controlled by fear and worry.
 When you learn to relax into the present moment, you can find joy in your life and discover the balanced energy necessary to pursue your goals, strengthen your relationships and appreciate life.